 What is considered a walk-in tattoo?

 Walk-in tattoos are different from appointment tattoos in a variety of ways.
 First of all, you’re not going to get some elaborate piece done by just walking in.
-Walk-in tattoos are typically limited to small, simpler designs.
+Walk-in appointments are typically limited to small, simple tattoos.

 The art is limited to simpler designs because larger tattoos often take multiple sessions to complete.
 In addition to the time it takes to do a larger tattoo, it also takes time to get the design just right.
 These pieces usually require a consultation which is dedicated to just a little and talking with the artist about your tattoo and planning out the design.

 Also, if you walk-in and the artist doesn’t have enough time to complete the tattoo, you might be disappointed if they can’t fit you in right away.
 It’s best to be patient though.
 You wouldn’t want the artist to rush your tattoo and risk the potential for it to turn out differently than you imagined.

 For small designs, none of this should be a problem.
 Your artist can give you a good idea of what’s acceptable for a walk-in tattoo.
 If you’re not sure, just ask!
 They’ll let you know what they have time for.

 What are some walk-in tips/etiquettes?

 Going into a tattoo shop for the first time can be a little overwhelming and intimidating.
 Often times, there’s no reason to be nervous at all.
 We have a few tips to help your first walk-in tattoo experience go smoothly.